 3] For those who need offline access

-If you want to have access to your emails even when there is no internet connection, then the best option is to have your email downloaded to your computer.
+If you want to access your emails even when there is no internet connection, the best option is to download your email to your computer.
 A situation like this will need the services of a desktop client.

 Most will allow users to access their emails along with their attachments offline, which means you will be able to read the contents from anywhere in the world.